thibaut1998e/Energy_consumption_forecasting/README.md

 ## 🔍 Models Evaluated

 To solve the tasks outlined above, several regression models were implemented and tested.
-These include both classical and more flexible machine learning algorithms.
-Linear Regression was used as a simple baseline, providing a straightforward interpretation of the relationship between features and power output. k-Nearest Neighbors (kNN) Regression was applied to explore local similarity-based prediction methods, which can capture non-linear relationships by averaging nearby observations.
+These include both classical and more flexible machine learning algorithms
+- **Linear Regression** : simply model a linear relashionship between inputs and outputs.
+- **k-Nearest Neighbors** (kNN) Regression : a method that first find the k-nearest neighbor of the point we want to predict the output.
+The target values of these k points are averagre (or weighted-averaged based on their distances to the point) to predict the target value of the point.
+- **Support Vector Regression** (SVR) :

 Support Vector Regression (SVR) was evaluated to examine the performance of a more sophisticated, margin-based regression method that can handle non-linear data through the use of kernels.
 Finally, a Multilayer Perceptron (MLP), a type of feedforward neural network, was tested to model complex, non-linear interactions between input variables and power generation.
 Each model's performance was compared across the three tasks to identify the strengths and limitations of different approaches.